-How to Choose the Right Software Development Partner?
+How to Choose The Right Software Development Partner?

 1. Develop Clarity Around What You’re Building And Your Needs

-Before you even consider an outsourced software development partnership, it is imperative that you understand what you want and assess your motives.
-At Keeper Solutions, we have a simple set of questions that you need to ask yourself before deciding if software outsourcing is right for you.
+At Keeper Solutions, we have a simple set of questions that you need to ask yourself before deciding if engaging in a software development partnership is right for you.

 • Are you comfortable with the prospect of working with a third-party team?
 Do you trust the process and believe that it will be suitable for your company?
 Is your organization compatible?
 If not, it might be time to reassess your options.